pitininja/select-mania/README.md

 Note that the dropdown will close automatically if any scroll is detected on the scroll container.

+### zIndex

+Default: null

+A z-index value for the dropdown.

+Can be useful if the select is placed in a high z-index element so it doesn't go under it.

 #### placeholder

 Default: `'Select an item'`